Skip to content

 5. **Implement:** Run `/feature-implement` after design complete (unless escape hatch)

-### Tier-Based Routing
+### Flag-Based Routing

-After `/feature-config` completes (including Phase 0.7):
+After `/feature-config` completes (including the Phase 0.7 need-flag wizard).
+The

-- Skip `/feature-research`, `/feature-discover`, `/feature-design`
+- Skip `/feature-research`, `/feature-discover`, `/feature-design`, and Phase-3 planning-as-a-phase.

-- Run lightweight research inline (explore subagent, <=5 files, 1-paragraph summary)
+- Run lightweight research inline (explore subagent, <=5 files, 1-paragraph summary).

-- Create inline plan (<=5 numbered steps in conversation)
+- Create an inline plan (<=5 numbered steps in conversation); get user confirmation.

-### Simple Path Guardrails
+### Fast-Path Guardrails

 | Guardrail | Limit | Exceeded Action |